-Florida Policy Institute is an independent public policy research nonprofit dedicated to advancing policies and budgets that improve the economic mobility and quality of life for all Floridians.
+Florida Policy Institute is an independent, non-partisan, and non-profit organization dedicated to advancing policies and budgets that improve the economic mobility and quality of life for all Floridians.
 We do this through research, strategic outreach, coalition building, and policy advocacy.

 Are you looking for a guest expert speaker for a panel or event?
 Reach out to Sonia Lindell who will get you in touch with the best staff member.